 External Door Security

-External doors should be solid core doors with a deadbolt or multiport lock.
+External doors should be solid core doors with a deadbolt or multiport lock to secure your home.
 The best option is a steel door with a steel frame.
 Since two-thirds of all burglars come in through the front, rear, or garage door, all external doors should be solid.

 Many homeowners use a deadbolt.
 That message has been driven home over the last few years; however, many use the three-quarter inch screws that come with their bargain lockset.
 You should use a three-inch screw that goes into the frame.